russell-archer/StoreHelper/README.md

 - Transactions made with one version of StoreKit are immediately available in the other version

 # StoreHelper Demo App
 The best way to get familiar with `StoreKit2` is to create a simple, but full-featured (from an in-app purchase perspective) demo app.
-I'll introduce features in an as-required manner as we build the app from it's simplest form to a fully-functional demo.
+You may be surprised how little "app code" is required to implement in-app purchases: `StoreHelper` and `StoreKit2` handle all the heavy-lifting!

 # Get Started
 To get started, here's the structure of the Xcode project: